Henrik Ibsen: Descendants

-From his marriage with Suzannah Thoresen, Ibsen had one son, lawyer, government minister, and Norwegian Prime Minister Sigurd Ibsen.
+From his marriage with Suzannah Thoresen, Ibsen had one son: lawyer, government minister, and Norwegian Prime Minister Sigurd Ibsen.
 Sigurd Ibsen married Bergljot Bjørnson, the daughter of Bjørnstjerne Bjørnson.
 Their son was Tancred Ibsen, who became a film director and was married to Lillebil Ibsen; their only child was diplomat Tancred Ibsen, Jr. His male line together with the male-descended lines of the wider Ibsen family he belonged to will end with the deaths of Tancred Jr.'s two daughters.
 Sigurd Ibsen's daughter, Irene Ibsen, married Josias Bille, a member of the Danish ancient noble Bille family; their son was Danish actor Joen Bille.
 Ibsen had an illegitimate child early in his life, not entitled to the family name or inheritance.
 This line ended with his biological grandchildren.

 Political views

 In a letter to George Brandes shortly before the Paris Commune, Ibsen expressed anarchist views that Brandes later positively related to the Paris Commune.
-Ibsen wrote that the state "is the curse of the individual.… The state must be abolished."
-Brandes related that Ibsen "presented to me as political ideals, conditions and ideas whose nature did not seem to me quite clear, but which were unquestionably akin to those that were proclaimed precisely one month later, in an extremely distorted form, by the Parisian commune."
+Ibsen wrote that the state "is the curse of the individual. ...
+The state must be abolished."
+Brandes related that Ibsen "presented to me as political ideals, conditions and ideas whose nature did not seem to me quite clear, but which were unquestionably akin to those that were proclaimed precisely one month later, in an extremely distorted form, by the Parisian commune".
 And in another letter shortly before the Commune came to an end, Ibsen expressed a disappointment with the Commune, insofar as it did not go far enough in its anarchism in its rejection of the state and private property.
 Ibsen wrote, "Is it not impudent of the commune in Paris to go and destroy my admirable state theory, or rather no state theory?
 The idea is now ruined for a long time to come, and I cannot even set it forth in verse with any propriety."
-However, Ibsen nevertheless expressed an optimism, asserting that his "no state theory" bears "within itself a healthy core" and that some day "it will be practised without any caricature."
+However, Ibsen nevertheless expressed an optimism, asserting that his "no state theory" bears "within itself a healthy core" and that some day "it will be practised without any caricature".

+Ibsen and his works are strongly identified with both the humanist and feminist social movements.
+His works rejected religion as an impediment to social reform, and Ibsen evinced a "lifelong skepticism toward bourgeois respectability".
+A speech given to the Norwegian Women's Rights League is sometimes mistranslated as saying he was a "humanist and not a feminist", although in context he appeared to have been humbly saying that his evident commitment to women's rights was part and parcel of a broader commitment to humanism, to "lift up humanity to a higher plane".